linkerd/website/linkerd.io/content/blog/accelerate-linker-with-dlb.md

 The best case for Intel DLB-enabled Tokio is high traffic, like ingress.
 Since Linkerd2 should work with existing ingress solutions such as Nginx Ingress, we deploy the benchmark environment as below:
 ![dlb-benchmark-env](/uploads/dlb-benchmark-env.png)

-In our lab, we compared the baseline of pure Linkerd2-Proxy to the target of Linkerd2-Proxy plus Intel DLB.
-The result shows that the request per second has been greatly improved and the latency has been reduced.
+In our lab, we compared the baseline of pure Linkerd2-Proxy to the target of Linkerd2-Proxy with Intel DLB and the result shows that the request per second has been improved and the latency has been reduced.

 ## Conclusion